BjoernBoss/arger/README.md

 /* version text for the current configuration (preceeded by program name, if not in menu-mode) */ arger::VersionText(std::wstring text);

-/* default alternative program name for the configuration */ arger::Program(std::wstring program);
+/* default alternative program name for the configuration (no program implies menu mode) */ arger::Program(std::wstring program);

 /* description to the corresponding object (all children only applies to optional descriptions; configures if the text should be printed for all subsequent children as well) */